ULTIMATE Guide To Purchasing A Banff Park Pass (Parks Canada Pass)

 You don’t have to note your license plate number when purchasing a Discovery Pass online.

-Is My Banff Parks Pass Transferable?
+Is The Banff Park Pass Transferable?

 The pass is not transferable once it has been used.
 The pass holder must be present when using the pass.
 Only one person must sign the pass for a Family/Group Pass.
 You may not sell your pass once you leave the park.
 Please support the park you are recreating in and follow these rules.

-Airbnb hosts in the Bow Valley have been including Parks Passes to guests as an incentive to get guests to book with them.
-This is not allowed and is discouraged.
-Park passes are non-transferable.
-I know it’s tempting, but please consider purchasing your own Parks Pass for the National Park you are recreating in.
+Airbnb hosts in the Bow Valley have been offering Park Passes to guests as an incentive to book with them.
+This is not allowed and is discouraged as Park passes are non-transferable.
+I know it’s tempting, but please consider purchasing your own Park Pass for the National Park you are recreating in.

 Banff National Park entry and service fees help support visitor services and facilities.
 Discovery passes must be signed by the pass holder to be valid.
 They are non-refundable, not transferable, and rendered void if resold.

 When Do Park Buildings Open?